FoysalAhammed/Project_showcase_portfoloio/README.md

 ## <a name="features">🔋 Features</a>

-👉 **Modern Design Home Page**: Features a clean and modern design resembling Dribbble, with a visually appealing interface showcasing project previews and navigation.
+👉 **Modern Design Home Page**: Features a clean and modern design resembling Portfolio, with a visually appealing interface showcasing project previews and navigation.

 👉 **Browsing and Pagination**: Browse different projects, filter them by category, and experience smooth pagination for seamless data exploration.